smartdevicelink/sdl_overview_guides/docs/App Services/index.md

 #### Future App Service Types

-The current list of app services is by no means the only services that will be added.
-These services were just the first round of types to be added for their familiarity and usefulness in terms of creating an in-car user experience.
-Also, as the original proposal points out, as new services become available even older modules with old versions of SDL Core can still manage the publishing and subscription of those services using the new types.
-While the module will likely not be able to make use of the new service, other SDL connected applications can access them as they become defined in the RPC spec and available from installed apps.
+The current list of app services is by no means the only services that will ever be available.
+These services are just the first round of types to be added for their familiarity and usefulness in terms of creating an in-car user experience.
+As new services become available head units with old versions of SDL Core can still manage the publishing and subscription of those services using the new types.
+While the module will not be able to make use of the new service, other SDL connected applications can access them as they become defined in the RPC spec and are made available in apps.

-### Who is an App Service Provider?
+### App Service Providers

 An app service provider is the originator of a service that provides updates of related service data.
 For example, a connected music player application can be a Media Service or an embedded Navigation app can be a Navigation Service.
-The app service provider can live on either side of the SDL connection, core or application library side.
+Therefore an app service provider can live on either side of the SDL connection, core or application library side.

 It is up to each app to decide if they wish to expose their service or not.
 It is not a requirement for apps to do so.

-### Who is an App Service Consumer?
+### App Service Consumers

-An app service consumer retrieves and possibly subscribes to updates of service data that is provided through an app service provider.
-For example, the module side with SDL Core could use the media app service data from a music player app to place that information outside the standard templates provided.
-A connected SDL app could navigation app service data from the embedded navigation app service to determine the best place to fill up the car with gas.
+An app service consumer retrieves and can subscribe to updates of service data that is provided by an app service provider.
+For example, the module side with SDL Core could use the media app service data from a music player app to place that information outside the standard SDL "app screen" templates.

-#### How does a module/Core use app service data as a consumer?
+A connected SDL app could retrieve navigation app service data from the embedded navigation app service to determine the best place to fill up the car with gas and then display that information in their SDL "app screen."

+#### Consuming App Service Data on the Module

 The main use case for using app service data on the module as a consumer is to be able to present that data in a specific and predictable way.
-The module can maintain branding and their user experience by taking the service data and placing it outside the generic template boxes where they might populate that data with their embedded data normally.
+The module can maintain branding and their user experience by taking the service data and placing it outside the generic "app screen" template boxes.
+For example, they may populate the app service data into the places they usually populate their embedded data.

 ##### Example with Generic HMI